jethridge13/MWS-Certification-Study-Guide/README.md

 ## <a name="Test">Testing and Debugging</a>

+Developers typically work in highly iterative deployment environments, relying on extensive testing and debugging to maintain functionality and code integrity.
+You'll be asked to show that you can verify expected behaviors and diagnose common web application bugs by:
+* Writing unit tests that first verify a function’s intended behavior, and then iteratively modifying its code until it passes those tests
+* Setting breakpoints within a complicated function to determine exactly where it deviates from expected behavior
+* Using console logs to output relevant debugging information
+* Reproducing and fixing bugs based on user reported issues

 ### <a name="JSDevTools">[Get Started with Debugging JavaScript in Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/)</a>

 ### <a name="Console">[Diagnose and Log to Console](https://developers.google.com/web/tools/chrome-devtools/console/console-write)</a>